gumstix/live-build/README.md

        # substitute the path to the drive e.g. /dev/sdd or /dev/mmcblk0 (not the
        # path of a partition e.g. /dev/sdd1 or /dev/mmcblk0p1) in place of <drive>
        $ MACHINE=<machine> IMAGE=<image> scripts/mkcard.sh <drive name>

+6. Alternatively, you have the option of creating a dd-able image after the build process is complete using the mkiso.sh script present in the scripts/ directory.
+Before using the script, make sure that the following tools are
+	installed: qemu-img, mkfs, kpartx, sfdisk, losetup.

+		$ sudo apt-get install qemu-utils dosfsutils kpartx

+	Then, run the script:

+		$ MACHINE=<machine> IMAGE=<image> scripts/mkiso.sh

+	This will create a [machine]-[image].img file which needs to be flashed on the microSD card.

+		$ sudo dd if=/path/to/the/image/file of=/dev/sdX bs=4K

 Customization
 -------------